-Net cash provided by financing activities increased for the three months ended April 30, 2023, as compared to the same period in the prior fiscal year, primarily due to approximately \$0.7 million of additional cash proceeds from option exercises and employee stock purchase withholdings, partially offset by an additional \$0.3 million payment for purchase of licenses.
+Net cash provided by financing activities decreased for the three months ended April 30, 2024, as compared to the same period in the prior fiscal year, primarily due to approximately \$1.0 million additional principal payments associated with long-term software license agreements, partially offset by approximately \$0.3 million higher cash receipt from stock activities.

-Stock Repurchase Program
+Share Repurchase Program

-No ordinary shares were repurchased during the three months ended April 30, 2023.
-On May 27, 2022, our Board of Directors approved an extension of the current share repurchase program for an additional twelve months through June 30, 2023.
-The repurchase program does not obligate us to acquire any particular amount of ordinary shares, and it may be suspended at any time at our discretion.
-As of April 30, 2023, there was approximately \$49.0 million remaining available for repurchases under the repurchase program through June 30, 2023.
-On May 26, 2023, our Board of Directors approved an extension of the existing share repurchase program for an additional twelve months through June 30, 2024.
+No ordinary shares were repurchased during the three months ended April 30, 2024.
+As of April 30, 2024, there was approximately \$49.0 million remaining available for repurchases under the current repurchase program through June 30, 2024.
+On May 29, 2024, our Board of Directors approved an extension of the existing share repurchase program for an additional twelve months through June 30, 2025.
+Refer to Note 16 of the Notes to Condensed Consolidated Financial Statements for additional information.